Manuel Lima

-Manuel Lima FRSA (born May 3, 1978) is a Portuguese–American designer, author, and lecturer known for his work in information visualization and visual culture.
-WIRED describes Lima as "the man who turns data into art" and Forbes magazine says "Manuel has helped elevate information visualization to an art form."
+Manuel Lima (born May 3, 1978) is a Portuguese-American designer, author, and lecturer known for his work in information visualization and visual culture.
 He is the author of three books translated into several languages and currently resides in New York City with his wife and two daughters.

 Biography

-Lima grew up in São Miguel Island, in the Azores.
-From an early age Lima has shown an interest in the visual language of maps, many of which were kept in a cabinet at home from various family road trips.
+Lima grew up in São Miguel Island, in the Azores, Portugal.
+From an early age, Lima showed an interest in the visual language of maps, many of which were kept in a cabinet at home from various family road trips.
 His dad has also been an important catalyst in his appreciation for design.

 In 1996, at the age of eighteen, he moved to Lisbon to pursue a BFA degree in Industrial Design from the Faculty of Architecture at Technical University of Lisbon.
-After an internship in Copenhagen, Denmark, at the design studio Kontrapunkt, Lima went on to study at Parsons School of Design in New York City, where he received a MFA in Design and Technology in 2005.
-Lima recalls a lecture from his Parsons teacher Christopher Kirwan, back in 2004, as the moment that drove him towards information design.
+After an internship in Copenhagen, Denmark, at the design studio Kontrapunkt, Lima went on to study at Parsons School of Design in New York City, where he received an MFA in Design and Technology in 2005.
+Lima said that a lecture from his Parsons teacher Christopher Kirwan in 2004 was the moment that drove him towards information design.
 His thesis "Blogviz: Mapping the dynamics of Information Diffusion in Blogspace" was subsequently published by Omniscriptum Publishing in 2009.
-During his MFA program Lima worked for Siemens Corporate Research Center, the American Museum of Moving Image and Parsons Institute for Information Mapping (PIIM).
+During his MFA program, Lima worked for Siemens Corporate Research Center, the American Museum of Moving Image, and Parsons Institute for Information Mapping (PIIM).

 It was during his time at PIIM, that Lima consolidated his research in information visualization and complex networks leading to the creation in October 2005 of VisualComplexity.com, an online archive for network visualization.
-Following his MFA, Lima worked as a designer and manager for advertising agency R/GA, mobile phone maker Nokia, Microsoft Bing and Codecademy.
+Following his MFA, Lima worked as a designer and manager for an advertising agency R/GA, mobile phone maker Nokia, Microsoft Bing, and Codecademy.
 He currently works for Google as a Design Lead and Startup Mentor.